Credit Reporting Policy

 You may request access to your credit data held by Mortgage Express by writing to us.
 Generally, Mortgage Express will provide you with access, except in limited circumstances where Mortgage Express is permitted or required by law to deny access.

 No fee will apply to the making of a request for access, but Mortgage Express may charge a fee (that is not excessive) to provide you with access to any such requested credit data.

 Mortgage Express will respond to your request within a reasonable period after your request is made, which will generally be within 30 days.

 Mortgage Express is permitted to provide access to certain information requested by you in a way that preserves the confidentiality of the methodology, data analysis methods, computer programs or other information that is used to produce the derived information.
-This applies, for example, to “CP derived information” (which is defined by the Privacy Act to generally mean personal information about you, that is derived from information received from a credit reporting body (such as Veda or Dunn & Bradstreet), that has a bearing on your creditworthiness, and is used or has been used or could be used in establishing your eligibility for consumer credit).
+This applies, for example, to “CP derived information” (which is defined by the Privacy Act to generally mean personal information about you, that is derived from information received from a credit reporting body (such as Equifax or Dunn & Bradstreet), that has a bearing on your creditworthiness, and is used or has been used or could be used in establishing your eligibility for consumer credit).

 10. Storage of credit data

 Mortgage Express takes such steps as are reasonable in the circumstances to protect your credit data held by Mortgage Express from misuse, interference and loss, and from unauthorised access, modification or disclosure.